travelgateX/documentation-site/content/learning-graphql/overview.md

 We're a company focused in providing APIs for our clients.
 SOAP APIs are long gone and modelling REST APIs to fit a vast variety of products is not only hard, but the bigger it gets, the more unmanageable it becomes.

-At travelgateX, we're true believers of the *Kaisen* philosophy.
+At TravelgateX, we're true believers of the *Kaisen* philosophy.
 We're constantly researching for new ways of improvement.

 >GraphQL allows us to think of our APIs as a whole, giving a coherence in all our products & services, accessible from one single endpoint.
 It's like a showcase for our APIs.
 ><cite>Oscar Perez, CTO</cite>